 |Other Requirements and Conditions (may overlap):|

-Students must designate one of the areas listed below as their Primary Field and one area as their Specialization.
-Students will complete 12 credit hours in their Primary and 6 credit hours in the Specialization fields.
-Students must designate a subcategory within their Primary and Specialization fields.
+Students must designate one of the areas listed below as their Primary Field and one area as their Secondary Field.
+Students will complete 12 credit hours in their Primary and 6 credit hours in the Secondary fields.
+Students must designate a subcategory within their Primary and Secondary fields.
 Students must select courses from the approved lists within their fields.

 - Biomass Energy Resources

 - Energy Markets, Reliability, Safety & Security

 - Geologic Energy Resources

 Students must email Amy McCullough to document Primary and Secondary areas in their first semester on campus.